WorldWideWest/car-repair-shop-system/README.md

 ### DB Setup
 To setup the database load the file:
-`./sql/table_init.sql`, once you loaded the file into your prefered SQL editor execute it.
+`./sql/table_init.sql`, once you loaded the file into your preffered SQL editor execute it.
 To understand the script better will go through it here:

 ```sql
 DROP DATABASE IF EXISTS car_repair;
 CREATE DATABASE IF NOT EXISTS car_repair;
 ```

 In these first lines we drop the database if it exists and creating the same database.
-This is done when we want to start all over again and don't want the preavious database to interfire with our new database.
+This is done when we want to start all over again and don't want the previous database to interfere with our new database.

 Then we go to use the created database with the command: